KI7MT/wspr-analytics/examples/README.md

 ## Running The Tests

-The first two tests will illistrate the speed increase in using [Apache Arrow][] to process both CSV and [Apache Parquet][] Compressed binaries.
-The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema nor header information accompanying the file whereas the compressed binaries have full headers and types included.
+The first two tests will illistrate the speed increase in using [Apache Arrow][] to process both CSV and [Apache Parquet][] compressed binaries.
+The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema nor header information accompanying the file whereas the compressed binaries have full headers and data-types included.

 [Pandas][], buy default, is a single thread reader/writer.
 It can be made to pool, but it's not configured to do so out of the box.
 You will see the